-Coastal lifeguards open bathing season with focus on prevention and safety
+Coastal lifeguards open swimming season with focus on prevention and safety

 The Intermunicipal Coastal Rescue Service West Flanders (IKWV), the organisation coordinating beach safety across the region, has warned that a sunny and warm summer can be accompanied by serious incidents and large numbers of lost people, mainly children.